m4v15/master-reference/cooperative-structures/business-meetings.md

 #### Before beginning a meeting:

 - Arrange seating in a _circle_ so everyone can see and hear each other during the discussion
-- Set up a video conference such as Google Hangouts and share the link on Gitter
+- Set up a video conference such as Google Hangouts and share the link on Slack

 #### Facilitation team assigns roles: